Drupal’s admin UI & how it compares to WordPress

 WordPress is easy, Drupal is hard… why does this perception exist

 Why isn’t Drupal more popular?
 Well, anyone who knows Drupal (and even many who don’t) will tell you that Drupal is best suited for large websites with high traffic and complex requirements.
-Universities, government, nonprofits and online retailers are a sample of who uses Drupal.
-Drupal out-of-the-box isn’t as ready to use as WordPress, so it’s unlikely a suitable fit for simple websites.
-For individuals, configuring Drupal is a steep learning curve.
-For local web agencies, it takes more time to setup which means they must charge more.
-These reasons alone largely take Drupal out of the running for many websites, so for Drupal it’s more about use case than mass adoption.
+Universities, government, nonprofits and online retailers are a sample of those who use Drupal.
+Out-of-the-box Drupal isn’t as ready to use as WordPress, so it’s unlikely a suitable fit for simple websites.
+For non-developer individuals, configuring Drupal is a steep learning curve.
+Local web agencies take more time to set up, which means they must charge more.
+These reasons alone essentially take Drupal out of the running for many websites, so for Drupal, it’s more about the use case than mass adoption.

-With that said, Drupal’s ability to be configured and developed on literally means it can handle nearly any situation required of it, whether that means selling products for enterprise businesses or being the integration layer between multiple platforms.
-While this inherent flexibility is great for software developers, Drupal’s perception of complexity combined with a historically underwhelming admin experience has cemented a reputation that Drupal is unintuitive and difficult to use for the end user, the people who will be using it every day.
-While in my opinion this isn’t true of today’s Drupal, like WordPress it’s reputation precedes it.
-In Drupal’s case, however, this reputation isn’t as flattering and it’s something that our sales and outreach teams battle with often.
+With that said, Drupal’s ability to be configured and developed means it can handle nearly any situation required of it, whether selling products for enterprise businesses or being the integration layer between multiple platforms.
+While this inherent flexibility is excellent for software developers, Drupal’s perception of complexity, combined with a historically underwhelming admin experience, has cemented a reputation that Drupal is unintuitive and difficult to use for the end-user.
+Much like WordPress, Drupal’s reputation preceded itself.
+In Drupal’s case, however, this reputation isn’t as flattering, and it’s something that our sales and outreach teams often battle.

 For Drupal, it’s time for change

 Like WordPress, Drupal is open source software.
-It’s free to use and anyone has full access to the underlying code to modify and build upon.
+It’s free to use, and anyone has full access to the underlying code to modify and build on.
 Both platforms have a core team for advancing key initiatives and a massive community of individuals and organizations that support the initiatives while also adding additional functionality through plugins (WordPress lingo) or modules (Drupal lingo).

 While usability has always been important to WordPress (since it started as a blogging platform), Drupal was historically more focused on being open and flexible.
-It’s user experience has continuously improved with each version release, but late in 2018 marked the beginning of a big push towards modernizing the Drupal admin user interface (UI).
-Drupal is really amazing software and it’s time that the admin experience catches up.
+Its user experience has continuously improved with each version release, but late 2018 marked the beginning of a big push towards modernizing the Drupal admin user interface (UI).
+Drupal is an amazing software, and it’s time that the admin experience catches up.